amaitou/ft_printf/README.md

 - **Mandatory part**
 - **Bonus Part**

-> Note: The **Bonus Part** is not that necessary to validate to project, but it gives some extra XPs.
+> Note: The **Bonus Part** is not that necessary to validate the project, but it gives some extra XPs.
 ---

 # Mandatory Part

-in order to implement your own `printf()` you need to go over each one of this formats:
+in order to implement your own `printf()` you need to go over each one of this string formats:

   - `%c` Prints a single character.
   - `%s` Prints a string (as defined by the common C convention).